TienNguyenKha/Diabetes-Prediction/README.md

 Then navigate to Dashboard > Manage Jenkins > Plugins > Available plugin.
 And SELECT Docker, Docker pipeline, gcloud SDK, kubernetes.
 Then SELECT "Install without restart" or "Download now and install after restart"

+And then you can create new Jenkins pipeline by following these step:
+* Click the New Item menu within Jenkins Classic UI left column

+* Provide a name for your new item (e.g. My-Pipeline) and select Multibranch Pipeline

+* Click the Add Source button, choose the type of repository you want to use and fill in the details

+* Click the Save button and watch your first Pipeline run.

+**Note**: Remember to connect and assign permissions so that Jenkins may connect to the K8s cluster.
 ## Additional Usage:
 ### Mlflow deploy:
 In case you want EDA and training model from my notebooks.
 You need deploy MLflow up by following command: